 issuing the certificate to the Subject over a separate channel in a manner that confirms either the address of record or the email address supplied by the applicant during identity proofing.

+[US / EZP800-63-2: §5.3.1.4.11 b) v)]

+AL4_CM_CRD#015 Confirm Applicant’s identity (in person)

+Prior to delivering the credential, require the Applicant to identify themselves in person in any new transaction (beyond the first transaction or encounter) [deleted] through the use of a biometric that was recorded during the first encounter.

+[US / EZP800-63-2: §5.3.1.6.2 d) i)]

+AL3_CM_CRD#016 No stipulation

+No stipulation.

+AL3_CM_CRD#017 Protected Issuance of Permanent Secrets (in person)

+Only issue permanent secrets if the CSP has:

+loaded the secret itself onto the physical device, which was either:

+issued in-person to the Applicant, or;

+delivered in a manner that confirms the address of record.

+[US / EZP800-63-2: §5.3.1.6.2 d) ii), §5.3.1.6.3]

 AL4_CM_CRD#020 Subject’s acknowledgement

 Receive acknowledgement of receipt of the hardware token before it is activated and the corresponding certificate and its directory status record are published (and thereby the subscription becomes active or re-activated, depending upon the circumstances of issue).